 Getting Around the Automatic Stay

-Sometimes, especially in a Chapter 13 case, a debtor will stop making payments on the secured debt.
-The creditor would suffer undue hardship as the collateral declines in value if it had to wait until the end of the three to five year Chapter 13 plan before it could act.
-Instead, the bankruptcy code gives the creditor an option.
-It can file a motion with the bankruptcy court asking that the court remove the automatic stay and allow it to repossess or foreclose.
+Sometimes, especially in Chapter 13 cases, a debtor will stop making payments on a secured debt.
+A creditor can suffer undue hardship as the collateral declines in value if it had to wait until the end of a three- to five-year Chapter 13 plan before it could act.
+Instead, the bankruptcy code gives the creditor an option to file a motion with the bankruptcy court to remove the automatic stay and allow it to repossess or foreclose.

-While such "agreed orders" can be a lifesaver if you have suffered a temporary setback, the catch up amount will include the cost that the creditor incurred to bring the motion, including attorney's fees and court costs, which can add as much as $1,000 to what you owe.
+While such agreements can be a lifesaver if you have suffered a temporary setback, the catch-up amount will include the cost that the creditor incurred to bring the motion, including attorney's fees and court costs, which can add as much as $1,000 to what you owe.